Laos - Market OverviewLaos - Market Overview

 Major international companies have begun to invest in Lao Special Economic Zones (SEZs), particularly near Savannakhet and Vientiane.
 Investors include Toyota, Nikon, Essilor, and Celestica.
 Coca Cola opened a bottling plant in 2015, and GE opened a representative office in June 2017 to develop opportunities in the energy – specifically, hydropower – and medical equipment sectors.

 Laos recorded a trade deficit of USD 1.172 billion in 2017, with merchandise imports of USD 4.779 billion, exports of USD 3.607 billion and net services of USD 311.8 million.
 Laos imported USD 15.1 million worth of goods from the United States and exported USD 141.9 million to the United States in 2018.
 Top U.S. exports to Laos include passenger cars, gems and diamonds, industrial machinery and equipment, and precious metals.
 Top U.S. imports from Laos include telecommunications equipment, cellphones and other household goods, gems and diamonds, nonferrous metal, green coffee, industrial supplies, footwear, and apparel household goods-cotton.

-The Lao Trade Portal, established in 2012, has information for exporters and importers.
-The Lao Electronic Gazette is a repository for Lao legislation and offers the public the opportunity to comment on proposed legislation, though it is not completely comprehensive.
+, established in 2012, has information for exporters and importers.
+The is a repository for Lao legislation and offers the public the opportunity to comment on proposed legislation, though it is not completely comprehensive.
 Though most information is in Lao, many laws have been translated into English as well.